The Zoo Fence

 Let Us Pray

-These paragraphs are excerpted with some revisions from our book There Is A Way (out of print).
+These paragraphs are excerpted with some revisions from my book There Is A Way (out of print).

 On hearing the words Let us pray commanded from a high pulpit, each of us dutifully kneels, bows our head, and … what?
 What is it we think we are doing in prayer?